Amourspirit/python_ooo_dev_tools/docs/odev/part4/chapter20.rst

             .. group-tab:: None

-:py:meth:`.Calc.open_doc` opens the document, returning an XSpreadsheetDocument_ reference:
+:py:meth:`.Calc.open_doc` opens the document, returning an XSpreadsheetDocument_ reference which then is used to create an instance of :py:class:`~ooodev.calc.CalcDoc`.

 .. tabs::